MandWdevclub/MandWdevclub.github.io/_posts/2017-01-23-Contextualizing-Sockets-UDP.md

 Nevertheless, this should give you a good understanding of the type of things flask is doing to respond to and listen for the HTTP requests you receive.

+Also, if you find this stuff interesting, I encourage you to get involved with the systems professors at VT.